Leading Singing in Secondary Schools: Get them singing, keep them singing

 Session 1: Building a whole-school singing culture with Don Gillthorpe

-Having spent a career building highly successful singing programmes in two state comprehensive secondary schools, Don brings a wealth of experience to support and encourage you to do the same.
-Amongst a whole host of contributing factors to the choral ecosystem in a school, this session explores the essential interplay between curricular and co-curricular music, adolescent vocal development, and how to work with school leadership teams to provide the best experiences for pupils.
+Having spent a career building singing programmes in two comprehensive secondary schools, Don brings a wealth of experience to support and encourage you to do the same.
+Amongst a host of contributing factors to the choral ecosystem in a school, this session explores the essential interplay between curricular and co-curricular music, adolescent vocal development, and how to work with school leadership teams to provide the best experiences for pupils.

 Session 2: Adolescent Boys: You've got them singing, but how do you keep them singing? with Ian Crawford & Martin Ashley

-In this session Martin and Ian spell out the things you need to do, why you need to do them, and how.
+Martin and Ian spell out the things you need to do, why you need to do them, and how.

 Session 3: Harmonise and inspire: empowering Year 6 and 7 singers with Suzzie Vango

-Suzzie introduces some of her vocal techniques and repertoire to encourage and foster a love of singing for Y6 and Y7 children.
+Suzzie introduces vocal techniques and repertoire to encourage and foster a love of singing for Y6 and Y7 children.
 Learn fun singing games, warm ups and pop-inspired songs written and arranged for this age group to arm you with an array of material to inspire and enhance your students' vocal skills and passion for singing.

 Session 4: Exploring the voice change for females with Joanna Tomlinson